Professor of Surgery

 Director, Stereotactic and Functional Neurosurgery

-Dr. Warnke has special expertise in stereotactic radiosurgery, including interstitial radiosurgery and stereotactically guided endoscopy.
-He was one of the first neurosurgeons to use interstitial stereotactic radiosurgery for the treatment of gelastic epilepsy and hypothalamic hamartomas.
+He has special expertise in stereotactic radiosurgery, including interstitial radiosurgery and stereotactically guided endoscopy.
+Dr. Warnke was one of the first neurosurgeons to use interstitial stereotactic radiosurgery for the treatment of gelastic epilepsy and hypothalamic hamartomas.
 He also provides care for patients with pain syndromes, including trigeminal neuralgia and neuropathic pain.

-Dr. Warnke serves as associate editor of the Journal of Neurology, Neurosurgery and Psychiatry, a highly respected publication in the field of neurosurgery.
+Dr. Warnke is the associate editor of the Journal of Neurology, Neurosurgery and Psychiatry, which has one of the highest impact factors among neurosurgical journals.
 He also sits on the steering committees of several clinical trials, and has received ongoing extramural research funding for 20 years.